FilipeLopesPires/3DCameraParallaxWeb/README.md

 ## Author

 I'm the sole author of this repository.
-For further information, please contact me at fsnap@protonmail.com.
+For further information, feel free to reach out.